tldr-pages/tldr/pages/linux/zramctl.md

 `lsmod | grep -i zram`

-- Enable zram with a dynamic number of devices (use `zramctl` to configure devices further)
+- Enable zram with a dynamic number of devices (use `zramctl` to configure devices further):

 `sudo modprobe zram`